 The water column is the most widespread habitat of the planet and is entirely heterogeneous.
 The presence of gyres, eddies, fronts, temporary currents etc. defines specific conditions that are conducive to different expressions of ecosystem functioning (European Marine Board, 2013).
 The objective of this project is to identify the daily habitat of key marine species, mainly fish of market value, using satellite-derived data of the sea surface in support of the management and control of fisheries and the implementation of spatial protection measures.

-The target species are currently the blue shark, the Atlantic bluefin tuna, the European hake (recruits) and fin whale in the Mediterranean Sea as well as skipjack tuna species in the tropical Atlantic and Indian Ocean.
-We also focused on the favourable feeding habitat of mesozooplankton species highlighting the tight link between chlorophyll-a frontal features and mesozooplankton biomass.
+The target species are currently blue shark (global), the Atlantic bluefin tuna (North Atlantic and adjacent seas), the European hake (recruits) and fin whale (Mediterranean Sea) as well as skipjack tuna species (tropical Atlantic and Indian Ocean).
+We also focused on the favourable feeding habitat of mesozooplankton species (North Atlantic) highlighting the tight link between chlorophyll-a frontal features and mesozooplankton biomass.

 The aims of the research project may vary with the target species but generally are: